wheresmeetch/ActiveDirectoryLabs-AWS-Windows-/README.md

 # ActiveDirectory
 ## Overview

-This repository documents a series of hands-on labs that focus on creating, managing, and expanding  Active Directory in a AWS EC2 isntance environment.
+This repository documents a series of hands-on labs that focus on creating, managing, and expanding  Active Directory in a Microsoft Azure (MS AZ) environment.

 In a buisness world where cloud platforms are steadily becoming more and more common, traditional Active Directory Domain Services (AD DS) remain a foundational component in many buisness environments.
 These set of labs are designed to mirror real-world IT operations, starting with a minimal domain framework and progressively becoming more complex with administrative, security, and hybrid aspects layered on top.